lmc-eu/spirit-design-system/CONTRIBUTING.md

 ### Developing and Testing GitHub Actions

 It can be time-consuming and painful to test GitHub Actions.
-First, you have to change the GitHub Actions file locally, push your local code into GitHub repository, and wait for the result.
+First, you have to change the GitHub Actions file locally, push your local code into the GitHub repository, and wait for the result.

 To solve this issue, you can use [act][act] CLI tool to test and write the GitHub actions locally.